Jermaine Wattimena: 2025–present

-At the 2024 European Championship, Wattimena reached a first major televised final, losing 11–3 to fellow maiden finalist Ritchie Edhouse.
-After five runner-up finishes in PDC ranking finals, he claimed his first title at Players Championship 23 (PC23) on the 2025 PDC Pro Tour by defeating Lukas Wenig 8–5.
-He won a second title of the year at PC31.
+Wattimena defeated 16th seed James Wade 3–0 in the second round of the 2025 World Championship.
+He was eliminated in the third round, losing 4–2 to Peter Wright.
+After five runner-up finishes in PDC ranking finals, he claimed his first title at Players Championship 23 on the 2025 PDC Pro Tour by defeating Lukas Wenig 8–5.
+He won a second title of the year at Players Championship 31, beating Nathan Aspinall 8–2 in the final.
+He reached his second major semi-final at the 2025 Players Championship Finals, where Aspinall defeated him 11–2.